"My parents left the Church"

 I have seen many churches split over doctrine issues and other churches be formed.

-It happens, someone is always outside of God’s will.
+When this happens, someone is always outside of God’s will.

 Remember in the Book of Acts chapters 13-15, when John Mark abandoned the Evangelism team in Pamphylia that Paul and Barnabas were on?